tgfischer/tomfischer/README.md

-This is a starter template for [Learn Next.js](https://nextjs.org/learn).
+# Tom Fischer

+This is my portfolio website built with React, Typescript, and NextJS.
+Hosted with Vercel.